Rodoloco/streamlit_mvp/README.md

 # Jira Work Visualization and Insights App (MVP)

-A visually appealing, modular Streamlit dashboard for Jira analytics, following software engineering best practices.
+A visually appealing, modular Streamlit dashboard for Jira analytics, its still work progress.

 ## Features
 - Interactive dashboards for Jira Features and Stories